biobii/webgis/README.md

+### WebGIS

-## WEBGIS - Mapping schools and business places for potential damage if an earthquake occurs.
+Mapping schools and business places for potential damage if an earthquake occurs.
 This project is used as a college assignment.
 Built using Adonisjs framework.

-## Setup
+### Setup Project

-1. Clone `.env.example` and configure your database.
+1. Copy `.env.example` to `.env` and configure your database.
 2. Run `npm install`.
 3. Run `adonis key:generate`.
 4. Run migration and seeder with command `adonis migration:refresh --seed`.